-If you want to find out more about what a proxy is and how the billions of users use it every day, read our blog.
+Visit our blog if you want to find out more about what a proxy is and how the billions of users use it every day.

 Various internet providers try to fight the danger of using your IP.
 Some of them give you a different IP every time you connect.
 Others offer you a permanent IP or block of IPs.
 And the last ones can supply you with semi-permanent IPs that change occasionally.
 You're always free to choose your one and only!